tom2o17/ViewSafeERCLib/README.md

 # 🤔 Motivation 🤔

 Injectable contracts are important in order to efficiently query complex statistics on chain.
 However current ERC interfaces are not optimized for this practice.
-In addition the EVMs "bubble up" reversions des not lend itself well for enviroments in which the target contract: returns non-standardized information, does not exist at a given block, does not expose a standard function selector, or any instance in which the outermost function ought not revert if a sub-view function does.
+In addition the EVMs "bubble up" reversions does not lend itself well for enviroments in which the target contract: returns non-standardized information, does not exist at a given block, does not expose a standard function selector, or any instance in which the outermost function ought not revert if a sub-view function does.

 This library aims to solve this and make inejcted evm contracts utilizing this library more robust and have outermost view function calls revert less often.